barryhunter/indexdump/README.md

 These 'dumps' only read access to the sphinxQL/manticoreQL port, but can be quite slow particully for large indexes.

+* bonus feature: it can create a fake mysql schema for the index (actully what inspired me to create this) - so can recreate a mysql database table using data from a RT index in the search server.

 ## Known Limitations

 * It does NOT dump fields that are not stored (limition of searchd, not this script)